The L-sit is a classic isometric exercise that works your entire body, emphasizing the abdominal muscles.

 In order to perform an L-sit, you’ll need a strong core, strong arms and better than average flexibility in your hamstrings.

-I recommend learning the L-sit by practicing on parallel bars or push-up bars (although you can practice this move with no equipment).
+I recommend learning the L-sit by practicing on parallel bars or another elevated surface (although you can practice this move with no equipment).

 If you have bars, begin by holding yourself upright, like you would at the top of a parallel bar dip.
 Then start raising your legs straight out in front of you until they are parallel to the ground.
 Your body will wind up looking sort of like the letter “L” (hence “L-sit”).
 If you can’t get to this position right away, practice with your knees bent to work your way up to the full position.